seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 **methodology** — if an analytical rule is not here, it is not in force, and if it is here it is not repeated anywhere else.

-**`2026-09-30-c` answers the audit of the run of 25.09.2026, 22:22 Tbilisi, and it gives the engine the catalyst class it could not see: supply.** That run executed its contract item by item and published FET long three days before a cliff unlock it never saw, because no lane of this file read an unlock — the vesting dataset was closed on a page that carries no schedule, and the per-coin search found a cliff only where a query happened to ask for one. **The coin page of that dataset states the next cliff of every coin it carries in its served text** — date, tokens, recipient and the supply already released — so §6a now reads it for every coin of `tokens[]` on every run, keyed by the CoinGecko id `main.py` already holds, and a cliff of at least 1 % of released supply inside the holding window closes the coin's long side (§6a, item 104).
-The same audit found two dated facts the run held and did not use: ENA's partnership, the cause of the list's largest move, missed by a mover search that asked about a price, and SUI's Basecamp date, carried since 27.08 by a feed the run read.
-Item 98 now names the mover query and opens the coin's own records, and a lane read takes the text a page returns with its records (§6a). **§6 moves, so `sec6_md5` changes, and every lane and every `coverage` record is re-read on the next run.**
+**`2026-09-30-d` answers the audit of the run of 26.09.2026, 12:27 Tbilisi — the first under `-30-c` — and it widens what the hunt REACHES; the answer's form does not move.** Every item that run printed was true and read at its publisher, and the unlock lane answered thirty coins of thirty on its first read from this machine.
+Three gaps stood behind a correct page.
+The mover search asked about the freeze's UTC day while most of the twenty-four hours it explains lay on the day before, and the list's largest cause reached the answer only through this file's own text (items 98 and 105).
+A refusing host's backoff suppressed a date §6's `reported` class admits, and the week's largest scheduled print reached a book of seventeen same-side longs in no form (§6a, item 24).
+The unlock lane stopped at the list's edge, so two outside-list longs were published with no read and the book's cliffs stood on aggregators alone (§6a, item 104).
+One objection of that run is ruled: a treasury escrow that re-locks most of each release is not a cliff (§6a). **§6a moves, so `sec6_md5` changes, and every lane and every `coverage` record is re-read on the next run.**
 **The history of earlier revisions lives in git and in the day logs, not here.**

 **This file is methodology, not contract.** Authority, repository operations, the